You are viewing the website for

 A short 15 - 20 minute service by the Memorial is usually followed by coffee and bickies on the nearby farm.

-An Order of Service pamphlet will be available at Melbourne for those attending the Remembrance Sunday Service but it might be prudent to download a copy from the link below.
-(You need only print the pages 3 - 6 which are pertinent to the Remembrance Service itself.)
+A few Order of Service pamphlets will be available at Melbourne for those attending the Remembrance Sunday Service but it might be prudent to download and print part of the copy from the pdf link below.
+(You need only print the pages 3 to 5 (3 x sheets) which are specifically pertinent to the Remembrance Sunday Service.)

 Directions to the memorial situated at the entrance to Melrose Farm, Melbourne, North Yorks.
 YO42 4SS are given below:-